dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 121
 This problem was asked by Google.
 Given a string which we can delete at most k, return whether you can make a palindrome.
-For example, given 'waterrfetawx' and a k of 2, you could delete f and x to get 'waterretaw'.
+<br>For example, given 'waterrfetawx' and a k of 2, you could delete f and x to get 'waterretaw'.

 [Solution](solutions/problem_121.py)
 - - - -